NUR 600P Practicum

-NUR 612 Diagnosis and Management II: Illnesses and Physical Conditions of the Child
+NUR 612 Diagnosis and Management II: (Primary Care of Families (Women and Children)

-This course focuses on the diagnosis and management of common acute and chronic diseases and conditions of the child.
-Emphasis is placed on the reinforcement and synthesis of clinical knowledge from nursing an medical sciences as a foundation for critical thinking and clinical reasoning in the management of the pediatric patient in the primary are setting.
+This course focuses on the diagnosis and management of common acute and chronic health issues found in women (gynecologic/reproductive) and children in the primary care setting.
+Emphasis is placed on the reinforcement and synthesis of clinical knowledge from nursing and medical sciences as a foundation for critical thinking and clinical reasoning in the management of the pediatric patient and women in the primary are setting.

 Prerequisite of NUR 606 & Co-requisite of NUR 623 & NUR 623S are required.

 Spring, 4 credits

 NUR 621 The Family: Social, Ethical and Policy Issues

 Through the exploration of family theory and the examination of cultural, social, ethical, legal and family policy issues, the student will develop a comprehensive view of issues which need to be considered in the delivery of quality health care.

 Fall, 3 credits

 NUR 622 FNP Practicum I: Primary care of Families (Adult)